2013 Indian Premier League spot-fixing and betting case: Supreme court observation

-On 25 March 2014, the Supreme Court of India told N. Srinivasan to step down from his position on his own as BCCI president in order to ensure a fair investigation into the betting and spot-fixing charges levied against his son-in-law Gurunath Meiyappan who was team principal of Chennai Super Kings, else it would pass verdict asking him to step down.
+On 25 March 2014, the Supreme Court of India told N. Srinivasan to step down from his position on his own as BCCI president to ensure a fair investigation into the betting and spot-fixing charges levied against his son-in-law Gurunath Meiyappan, who was team principal of Chennai Super Kings, else it would pass a verdict asking him to step down.
 The Supreme court said it was "nauseating" that N. Srinivasan continued as BCCI chief.